McCraftaholics/Bukkit-WarpPortals/README.md

 **Who can create/admin a WarpPortal?**

-Only players who are ops or have the "warpportal.*" permission.
+Only players who are ops or have the "warpportal.admin" permission.

 **What settings are there?**